kremrik/table/README.md

  Row(name='Bill Bob', age=60, address='111 Cool Town', email='bill@bob.com', timestamp=datetime.datetime(2021, 11, 19, 21, 52, 28, 995979)),
  Row(name='Yackley Yoot', age=25, address='Bumblefartville', email=None, timestamp=datetime.datetime(2021, 11, 19, 21, 52, 28, 995979))]
 ```

-### A Friendly Warning
-If you are working with a `Table`, be aware that I've done nothing to stop you from shooting yourself in the foot.
-If you want to do something like `table.query("drop table _YOURTABLE_")`, nothing is going to stop you (for better or worse).
-I made the decision a while ago (at least for developer-facing tools) to never sacrifice simplicity or functionality in order to "save someone from themselves".
-We're all adults here, enjoy the freedom!

 ### Installation (development)